-To find out more about Parkinson’s disease research, visit the EPDA website.
+To find out more about Parkinson’s disease research, visit Parkinson’s Europe website.

 Selfies: a new way to diagnose Parkinson’s disease?

 Prep: Cook: Serves:

 Research suggests that, on average, we each snap several hundred selfies every year.
 Now, a team from the University of Rochester, US, has uncovered how these images could be used to help diagnose Parkinson’s disease